metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

+- `attestation` (Map of String) If specified, run the attestation process for a vmi.
+- `dh_cert` (String) Base64 encoded guest owner's Diffie-Hellman key.
-- `policy` (Attributes) Guest policy flags as defined in AMD SEV API specification.
-Note: due to security reasons it is not allowed to enable guest debugging.
+- `policy` (Attributes) Guest policy flags as defined in AMD SEV API specification.Note: due to security reasons it is not allowed to enable guest debugging.
 Therefore NoDebug flag is not exposed to users and is always true. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--launch_security--sev--policy))
+- `session` (String) Base64 encoded session blob.

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--launch_security--sev--policy"></a>
 ### Nested Schema for `spec.template.spec.virtual_machine_template.spec.template.spec.domain.launch_security.sev.policy`

 Optional:

-- `encrypted_state` (Boolean) SEV-ES is required.
-Defaults to false.
+- `encrypted_state` (Boolean) SEV-ES is required.Defaults to false.